 To capture your entire screen as a Chromebook screenshot, press the Ctrl and Window Switch keys.
 If you want a screenshot of part of the screen, hit the Ctrl, Shift, and Window Switch buttons, then drag the crosshairs icon over the part of the screen you want to capture.

 If you use an external keyboard, you have to do something slightly different.
 You’ll want to click on the Ctrl and F5 keys for a full screenshot, or the Ctrl, Shift, and F5 keys for a partial one.

 Taking a Chromebook screenshot in tablet mode

 More and more Chromebooks have been designed as 2-in-1 devices, where you can either flip the display around 360 degrees, or you can fully detach the display from the hardware keyboard.
-You can then use the display as if it was a large touchscreen tablet (assuming the display is a touchscreen model).
+You can then use the display as a large touchscreen tablet (assuming the display is a touchscreen model).

-Taking a screenshot on Chromebook while in tablet mode is done by pressing the Power and Volume Down buttons at the same time.
+Taking a screenshot on Chromebook while in tablet mode is done by pressing the Power and Volume Down buttons simultaneously.

 The stylus works too!

 More Chromebooks now come with an included stylus, such as the Google Pixelbook, the HP Chromebook x2, the Samsung Chromebook Pro, and the Samsung Galaxy Chromebook.
 If your Chromebook has a touchscreen stylus, you can tap on the screen to bring up a menu that will allow you to take a screenshot on Chromebook with the pen.

 There are a couple of ways to take a screenshot on Chromebook using the stylus.
 One is simple; tap on the Capture Screen option to take a screenshot of the entire screen.
 The other is a little more complicated.
 You can tap on the Capture region option in the stylus menu to take a partial screenshot.
 When that option is applied, tap, hold, and drag on the portion of the screen you want to capture.
 Just take the stylus off the screen when done.